swyxio/swyxdotio/content/writing/nontechnical/two-words.md

 Numbers could be free too.
 The [4-Hour Workweek](https://fourhourworkweek.com/) hyphenates the number.

+Some words are used so frequently together they tokenize to basically be one word.
+DevOps.
+Web Design (ergo *Responsive* Web Design).

 Usually, successful many-word ideas have a Two Word Core.
 [The Law of Shitty Clickthroughs](https://andrewchen.co/the-law-of-shitty-clickthroughs/) isn't about "The Law of".
 Nobody wants to be the Poor Dad in **Rich Dad, Poor Dad**.

 [The 7 Habits of Highly Effective People](http://www.quickmba.com/mgmt/7hab/) might win the prize for longest Two Word idea.
 Of course, these days, it just gets shortened to "7 Habits" 😉.